Direto X vs. Direto

 This trainer uses Bluetooth Smart and ANT+ FE-C protocols, meaning it connects across a wide range of third-party apps, devices, and operating systems.
 You would be hard-pressed to find limitations on the connectivity front.
 And did you notice the Smart and FE-C parts?
 That means you can use programs like Zwift, TrainerRoad, and Elite's E-Training software to get machine control for things like climbing and structured resistance workouts.
 That's what makes it a truly smart trainer.

-On balance, those looking for a top-end trainer with excellent control and connectivity should gravitate toward the Tacx.
+On balance, those looking for a top-end trainer with excellent control and connectivity should gravitate toward one of the premium direct drive trainers.
 If you can make the investment, you will be pleased with the experience.
 For those who want a true smart trainer with all the anticipated accouterments, but can't quite justify the premium, the Elite Direto is a good option.

 The Direto uses a well-balanced central frame with three foldable support legs to give it both stability and storage convenience.
 It uses more plastic in its frame than a lot of the other trainers, which could partially explain its lower weight and maybe some of its price, but we couldn't find any indication that it would impair performance.
 As with most other smart trainers, it also keeps its electronics tucked away in the back, far from the splash and drip zones.
-It does, however, have an exposed flywheel, which is visually cool, but we feel a covered design like the CycleOps Hammer and Wahoo Kickr is more protective.
+It does, however, have an exposed flywheel, which is visually cool, but we feel a covered design is more protective.

-It has a good range of compatibility, fitting hubs 130-135x5mm with quick releases and 142x12mm with thru-axles like the Kickr, Hammer, and Neo.
-It doesn't include much beyond the skewer and axle fittings for quick release or thru-axles, but Elite has a few accessories for purchase.
-They are useful, but not quite as innovative as Tacx Neo's Neo Track, which allows you actually to steer your bike in riding simulations.
-It would be nice if it included a normal wheel block like the Neo or Kickr, but Best Buy winners don't usually come with a ton of extras.
+It has a good range of compatibility, fitting hubs 130-135x5mm with quick releases and 142x12mm with thru-axles.
+It doesn't include much beyond the skewer and axle fittings for quick-release or thru-axles, but Elite has a few accessories for purchase.
+It would be nice if it included a normal wheel block, but value winners don't usually come with a ton of extras.

 For all its other conveniences, this one requires a bit of time to get set up and rolling.
 It's not a ton, but compared to some of the other trainers in the bunch, it's more.
 For starters, you'll need to use a hex key to bolt on its three support legs.
 It's a straightforward process, just be sure to use the short bolts on the outside legs and the long bolts on the side legs.
 Once installed, open the legs and tighten down the knobs in the open position.